 The labor market has become more and more competitive, with companies challenging themselves to provide as much as they can for their employees.
 This is what makes recruiting talent that much more difficult.
 But if you want to hire top employees, you need to be a top company.

 This is why it is important for companies to improve their brand image and market themselves as a unique workplace for those who want to join it.
 From implementing sustainability programs, to providing better healthcare insurance, flexible working hours and even paid meals, companies are trying their best to win over and retain talented people.
+Additionally, activating a corporate alumni community can play an integral part in boosting employer branding, expanding talent pools, and supporting alumni recruitment efforts with the aid of HR technologies.

 The end goal for any business should be to have their own employers vouch for it, but this can only happen if employees believe in the company and feel they are taken care of.